NETWAYS/icinga-installer/doc/02-Scenarios.md

 ## Agents

 Configuring an agent is very similar to configuring a worker.
-But of course, the sceanario is different:
+But of course, the scenario is different:

 ```bash
 $ icinga-installer -S agent --ca-server 192.168.1.32 --parent-endpoints ubuntu22.icinga.installer:host:192.168.1.32